microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 That number makes sense, if the logic of the regression line holds true.

 Congratulations, you just created a model that can help predict the price of a few varieties of pumpkins.
 Your holiday pumpkin patch will be beautiful.
 But you can probably create a better model!
-## Polynomial Regression
+## Polynomial regression

-Another type of Linear Regression is Polynomial Regression.
+Another type of linear regression is polynomial regression.
 While sometimes there's a linear relationship between variables - the bigger the pumpkin in volume, the higher the price - sometimes these relationships can't be plotted as a plane or straight line.

-✅ Here are [some more examples](https://online.stat.psu.edu/stat501/lesson/9/9.8) of data that could use Polynomial Regression
+✅ Here are [some more examples](https://online.stat.psu.edu/stat501/lesson/9/9.8) of data that could use polynomial regression

 Take another look at the relationship between Variety to Price in the previous plot.
 Does this scatterplot seem like it should necessarily be analyzed by a straight line?
 Perhaps not.
-In this case, you can try Polynomial Regression.
+In this case, you can try polynomial regression.

 ✅ Polynomials are mathematical expressions that might consist of one or more variables and coefficients